 EveryScape, Inc. v.
-Adobe Systems Incorporated – Represented Adobe in patent infringement suit accusing technology in Photoshop; won jury trial of patent invalidity.
+Adobe Systems Incorporated (D. Mass.) – Represented Adobe in a patent infringement suit related to technology used in Photoshop.
+Won a jury trial of patent invalidity.

 Reihanifam v.
-Fresenius – Represented Fresenius against claims of retaliation, failure to prevent retaliation, wrongful discharge in violation of public policy, breach of contract, and breach of implied covenant of good faith and fair dealing; won jury trial on all claims.
+Fresenius (C.D.
+Cal.) – Represented Fresenius against claims of retaliation, failure to prevent retaliation, wrongful discharge in violation of public policy, breach of contract, and breach of implied covenant of good faith and fair dealing.
+Won a jury trial on all claims.

 Ariba, Inc. v.
-Coupa Software Inc. – Represented Coupa in California state court against claims of misappropriation of trade secrets and conversion; case settled during discovery.
+Coupa Software Inc. – Represented Coupa in California state court against claims of misappropriation of trade secrets and conversion.
+The case settled favorably.

 Hagenbuch v.
-Komatsu America Incorporated – Represented Komatsu against claims of breach of contract and patent infringement involving vehicular technology; case settled during discovery.
+Komatsu America Incorporated (C.D.
+Ill.) – Represented Komatsu against claims of breach of contract and patent infringement involving vehicular technology.
+The case settled favorably.

 MasterObjects, Inc. v.
-Microsoft Corp. – Represented Microsoft in patent infringement suit related to Internet search and autocomplete technology; case settled during discovery.
+Microsoft Corp.
+(N.D.
+Cal.) – Represented Microsoft in a patent infringement suit related to internet search and autocomplete technology.
+The case settled favorably.

 Airmid IP LLC v.
-Terumo Cardiovascular System Corporation – Represented Terumo in patent infringement suit related to technology for cardiopulmonary bypass and cardioplegia; case settled during discovery.
+Terumo Cardiovascular System Corporation (E.D.
+Mich.) – Represented Terumo in a patent infringement suit related to technology for cardiopulmonary bypass and cardioplegia.
+The case settled favorably.

 Hubbell Incorporated et al. v.
-The Watt Stopper, Inc. – Represented Watt Stopper in patent infringement suit involving lighting technology; case settled shortly before trial.
+The Watt Stopper, Inc. (WDTX) – Represented Watt Stopper in a patent infringement suit involving lighting technology.
+The case settled shortly before trial.

 - Named a “Top IP Lawyer,” Daily Journal (2022)